Today's Tuesday • 12 mins read

 They are biased against you.
 They do quite well at highlighting your failures and making you feel sad about your ambitions and accomplishments.

-Here are a few ways to deal with a toxic friend:
+Here are six ways to deal with a toxic friend:

 - Be honest with yourself.
 It can be difficult to accept that your friend is toxic, but it is more important that you’re honest with yourself about how they are making you feel.
 If you constantly feel drained, stressed, or unhappy after spending time with them, then they are probably a toxic friend.